camilo-rodriguez-e/E-2E-VRP/README.md

 ## License

-Academic use — Doctoral research in network flow optimization.
+Academic use — Research in network flow optimization.